wrahool/wrahool.github.io/_pages/about.md

 ### About Me

 A computational social scientist by training, I study the dynamics of audience behavior on online platforms, and the effects they have on audiences at both, a macro, as well as a micro-level.
 I hold a Ph.D. from the [Annenberg School for Communication](https://www.asc.upenn.edu) of the [University of Pennsylvania](https://www.upenn.edu/) where I was advised by [Dr. Sandra Gonzalez-Bailon](https://www.asc.upenn.edu/people/faculty/sandra-gonzalez-bailon-phd).
-My research has appeared in international social science journals such as *Journal of Communication*,  *Political Communication*, *The International Journal of Press/Politics*, *Information, Communication and Society* as well as interdisciplinary venues such as *Scientific Reports*, and *Social Networks*.
+My research has appeared in reputed social science journals such as *Journal of Communication*,  *Political Communication*, *The International Journal of Press/Politics*, *Information, Communication and Society* as well as interdisciplinary venues such as *Scientific Reports*, and *Social Networks*.
 For a full list of my publications, visit my [Google Scholar page](https://scholar.google.com/citations?user=Y7_E1EIAAAAJ&hl=en).

 My interest in the field of computational social science stems largely from my love for Isaac Asimov's *Foundation* trilogy from a very young age.
 As a result, I generally tend to ponder ways in which large scale social phenomena can be usefully and formally modeled.